CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/SYS.2.3 Clients under Unix.md

 ---------------
 The following are specific requirements for the Client section on Unix.
 Basically, the IT operation is responsible for meeting the requirements.
 Deviations from this are mentioned separately in the corresponding requirements.
 The Information Security Officer (ISB) should always be involved in strategic decisions.
 In addition, the ISB is responsible for ensuring that all requirements are met and verified in accordance with the established security policy.

-### 3.1 Basic requirements
+### 3.1 Basic Requirements

 The following requirements MUST be implemented as a priority:

 #### SYS.2.3.A1 Authentication of administrators and users [user]

 To use the client, users MUST authenticate themselves to the IT system.
 Administrators MAY NOT log in as root during normal operation.
 For system administration tasks, "sudo" or a suitable alternative with appropriate logging SHOULD be used.
-It SHOULD prevent multiple users from logging into one device at the same time.
+It SHOULD prevent multiple users from logging in to a device at the same time.

 #### SYS.2.3.A2 Selection of a suitable distribution